Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 How EMDR Works

-The eight phases of EMDR therapy: history taking, preparation, assessment, desensitization, installation, body scan, re-evaluation, and closure.
+The eight phases of EMDR therapy: history taking, preparation, assessment, desensitization, installation, body scan, closure, and re-evaluation.

 EMDR is structured and guided.
 You are not forced to relive trauma in detail.
 We move at your pace and focus first on building stability and coping skills.